TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.18.md

 ---

-Their soul abhorreth all manner of food; And they draw near unto the gates of death.
+Their soul abhors all kinds of food.
+They draw near to the gates of death.